g-b-w/nba-minutes-analysis/README.md

 # NBA Minutes Played Analysis

-Can a player's on-court statistics predict whether their playing time is actually deserved — and does that relate to team success?
+Can a player's on-court statistics predict whether their playing time is actually deserved, and how much does that relate to team success?

 ## Overview